top of page

 1. Refresh with Baking Soda

-How it works: Sprinkle a thin layer of baking soda over your carpet, let it sit for 15–30 minutes, then vacuum thoroughly.
-It absorbs odor, neutralizes moisture, and leaves your carpet smelling fresh.
+How it works: Sprinkle a thin, even layer of baking soda over dry carpet.
+Let it sit for 15–30 minutes, then vacuum slowly and thoroughly.
+Baking soda absorbs surface odors and light moisture trapped in carpet fibers.

 2. Blot, Don’t Rub, Carpet Stains